Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Selling a Los Angeles property with renters requires knowledge of lease arrangements.
 Leases control tenant occupancy and define your ability to sell the property.
 LA tenants have significant rights, so sellers have to adhere to rent control policies.
 The new owner could have to respect a fixed-term lease, postponing personal occupancy or renovation.

-Though they need eviction notice, month-to-month contracts are flexible.
-Though they have to follow notification and relocation assistance rules, the Ellis Act lets landlords exit the rental market.
+Though they need an eviction notice, month-to-month contracts are flexible.
+Though they must follow notification and relocation assistance rules, the Ellis Act lets landlords exit the rental market.
 Examining lease contracts and speaking with a real estate lawyer helps to facilitate smooth property transfers in Los Angeles without violating tenant rights or facing fines.

 How to Legally Notify Tenants of Property Sale Intentions